 Store leftover kielbasa and sauerkraut in an airtight container or place in a baking dish and cover with plastic wrap.
 Please scroll down to view and print the recipe card.

-What to serve with this dish and a low carb version.
+What to serve with New Years pork and sauerkraut and a low carb version.

-We like to eat our pork and sauerkraut with mashed potatoes to make it a complete meal.
-Also because it goes well with the delicious flavor of tangy sauerkraut and garlicky kielbasa.
+We like to eat our pork with sauerkraut over mashed potatoes to make it a complete meal.
+Also because we love the taste of creamy potatoes with the delicious flavor of tangy sauerkraut and garlicky kielbasa.
 Just add a fresh salad and you are set!

 When I’m watching my carbs, I eat it without the potatoes and use Swerve brown sugar sweetener in place of the brown sugar.